kspicer80/kspicer80.github.io/content/posts/2022-05-27-henry-james-turn-of-the-screw-data-analysis.md

 ![Counts across James's Corpus](/images/imgforblogposts/post_13/prodigious_and_portentous_counts_across_james_corpus.png)

 We can see that the frequency of some of these words go over the course of time; we also see that the counts for _Turn_ are also pretty high, especially for "prodigious."
-More to come on this, for sure, as I would like to write a post dealing with the motif of repetition in the story.
+More to come on this, for sure, as I would like to write a post dealing with the motif of repetition in the story and a pretty simple and straightforward script to count repetitions of tokens over the entirety of the novella.

 (All the code for this post is available in this [repo](https://github.com/kspicer80/henry_james).)